-- Local Subnets: lists the LAN segments configured on the unit just select the ones to use for the VPN.
+- Local Termination: options are Network and Host.
+Network is used when the termination is a network.
+Host is used for host-to-LAN configuration. - Local Subnets: lists the LAN segments configured on the unit just select the ones to use for the VPN.
 Note: this field will auto update the names if they have been updated on the LAN configuration page. - Gateway Virtual IP: if Local Termination is set to network, this field must be set to the IP address that the oMG has on one of the LAN segments selected on the VPN (defined on the LAN Segments configuration page).
 If Local Termination is set to host, this field must be set to the gateway virtual IP address (i.e. not an IP address on the LAN segment, but a host address to use for that VPN).

-Note: This field is not used for IKEv1.

-• Internet Key Exchange:

-- IKE Transform: set to the desired IKE transform. - MOBIKE: set this field to enabled only when using an oCM (other appliances don't support MOBIKE).
+Note: this field is not used for IKEv1. - Internet Key Exchange: - IKE Transform: set to the desired IKE transform. - MOBIKE: set this field to enabled only when using an oCM (other appliances don't support MOBIKE).
 This is compatible only with IKEv2 and allows the IP addresses associated with IKEv2 and the SA (security association) to be changed without tearing down and re-establishing the VPN connection.
 This end result is a fast switch of the VPN that has minimal impact to end user data. - Dead Peer Detection: during idle periods, an "R_U_THERE" packet is sent every delay period.
 If an "R_U_THERE_ACK" packet has not been received within the timeout period, the peer will be declared dead.
 When Dead Peer Detection is enabled, the Delay and Timeout time can be set.
 The default values are 10 and 30 seconds respectively.
 Note that interoperable DPD is not completely reliable.
 A VPN link monitor is recommended to ensure reliable failure detection and recovery.
-Note: set to disabled if MOBIKE is enabled.

-Delay: Set to 10.

-Timeout: Set to 30.

-- IKE Lifetime (min): Set to 60.
+Note: set to disabled if MOBIKE is enabled. - Delay: Set to 10. - Timeout: Set to 30. - IKE Lifetime (min): Set to 60.
 The lifetime for the IKE SA (security association).
 Once the lifetime has been reached a new SA will be negotiated.
-Either end may initiate the negotiation; both sides need not agree. - Reauthenticate on IKE ReKey: This field specifies if re authentication should be performed when re-keying IKE SA (security association).
-This parameter is only meaningful for IKEv2.
+Either end may initiate the negotiation; both sides need not agree. - Reauthenticate on IKE ReKey: This field specifies if re-authentication should be performed when re-keying IKE SA (security association).
+This parameter is only meaningful for IKEv2. - IPSec: - ESP Transform: Set to the desired ESP transform.

-IPSec:

-- ESP Transform: Set to the desired ESP transform.
 Note: this value and the IKE Transform must be configured the same on the oCM. - IP Compression: enable this field to use packet compression.
 Note: this field must be set to disabled if the VPN server doesn't support compression. - Force UDP Encapsulation: Set to enabled (default).
-Sierra Wireless recommends this field be enabled.
+In Motion recommends this field be enabled.
 When the VPN server is behind a firewall, firewall configuration is simplified as the firewall only has to allow ports 500 (IKE) and 4500 (UDP-encapsulated ESP) when UDP encapsulation is employed.

-Note: When UDP encapsulation is not used, protocol 50 must also be allowed for the ESP protocol to pass.
+Note: when UDP encapsulation is not used, protocol 50 must also be allowed for the ESP protocol to pass.